saratarekg/Trip-Genie/README.md

    - **View Details of Itinerary/Activity/Historical Place/Products:** You can easily access all details about by pressing its card from its corresponding General page.

-   - **Book an Itinerary/Activity:** You can book an Itinerary/Activity by accessing the Itinerary/Activity deailed page then pressing the book button.
+   - **Book an Itinerary/Activity:** You can book an Itinerary/Activity by accessing the Itinerary/Activity detailed page then pressing the book button.

-   - **Save/Unsave an Itinerary/Activity:** You can Save/Unsave an Itinerary/Activity by accessing the Itinerary/Activity deailed page then pressing the Save/Unsave button.
+   - **Save/Unsave an Itinerary/Activity:** You can Save/Unsave an Itinerary/Activity by accessing the Itinerary/Activity detailed page then pressing the Save/Unsave button.

-   - **Rate and Review an Itinerary/Activity:** You can Rate and Review an attended Itinerary/Activity by accessing the Itinerary/Activity deailed page then pressing the Rate and Review button.
+   - **Rate and Review an Itinerary/Activity:** You can Rate and Review an attended Itinerary/Activity by accessing the Itinerary/Activity detailed page then pressing the Rate and Review button.

    - **Add to Cart:** To add a product to your cart, access the product details page and click the 'Add to Cart' button.

    - **Add to Wishlist:** To add a product to your Wishlist, access the product details page and click the 'Add to Wishlist' button.

-   - **Rate and Review a Product:** You can Rate and Review a purchased Product by accessing the Product deailed page then pressing the Rate and Review button.
+   - **Rate and Review a Product:** You can Rate and Review a purchased Product by accessing the Product detailed page then pressing the Rate and Review button.

    - **Proceed to checkout:** To proceed to checkout, access your cart and click the 'Proceed to Checkout' button.

    - **Access and Rate past bookings:** You can view and rate your past bookings by clicking the burger button (☰) at the top right corner, then selecting 'My Account' and then pressing 'My Bookings'.

    - **Enhanced Search and Filtering:** Utilize the platform’s Search, Filter, and Sort features to quickly find and manage the information you need.